 Things start out quietly enough: on a routine space shuttle mission, three astronauts run into an sentient inkblot of ferrofluid-like matter, which proceeds to attack them, blasting their electronics and leaving them stranded in the ionosphere.
 The astronauts are played by Halle Berry, Patrick Wilson, and an unknown black actor- guess one which one dies?
 In any case, Berry is left unconscious and Wilson heroically brings the shuttle back to earth only with manual controls.

-You'd think to a hero's welcome, but in the Emmerichverse organizations and institutions are evil and corrupt, there to make things harder for the heroic individuals who actually get shit done- so the NASA turns on him and makes him a scapegoat.
+You'd think he'd arrive to a hero's welcome, but in the Emmerichverse organizations and institutions are evil and corrupt, their only raison d'etre to make things harder for the heroic individuals who actually get shit done- so the NASA turns on him and makes him a scapegoat.

 KC's pet project is Dyson Spheres and other superstructures, which seems like a weird and very wholesome subject for a conspiracy theorist these days, but there you go.
 He's been gathering data and has discovered that the moon is going off its orbit, setting it on a collision course with earth.